he2a/mpv-config/README.md

 * `c` - Auto crops black bars.
 * `d` - Auto deinterlaces video.
 * `n` - Toggle Adaptive Sharpen.
-* `N` - Toggle Raavu prescaler.
+* `N` - Toggle Raavu pre scaler.
 * `I` - Toggles video stats, change page with `1`, `2`, `3`.

 ## System Requirement
 This config was made for Windows 10 with AMD RX580 GPU and AMD Ryzen 7 1700 CPU.
 Should run at decent speed in lower specification too.
+To increase performance you can do the following:
+* Disable Raavu pre scaler.
+* Remove cscale entry.
+* Set interpolation to no.
+* Disable debanding.